Skip to main content

 What Are the Safety Considerations for LED Teeth Whitening?

 Current research shows that LED teeth whitening is safe and effective for at-home use.
-Users shouldn’t experience adverse side effects if they follow the manufacturer’s instructions.1
+Users shouldn’t experience adverse side effects if they follow the manufacturer’s instructions.

 Remember that the results from any teeth whitening treatment will depend on the user’s lifestyle and the cause of their teeth discoloration.
-Always talk to a dental professional to know whether you’re a good candidate for whitening treatments.
+Always talk to a dental professional to know whether you’re a good candidate for whitening treatments.> Get your brightest smile with NewMouth’s top teeth whitening picks for 2026.

 How Does LED Teeth Whitening Work?